Constitution

 Subsection R: No Vote

-As a member of the Association one has the right not to vote, which shall count against quorum.
+As a member of SGA, one has the right not to vote, which shall count against quorum.

 Section I: Composition and Purpose

-Subsection A: The Student members of the Academic Honor Board shall consist of eight undergraduates elected by the entire Association each year in February.
-As specified below in Article X one shall serve as Head for a one-year term, one freshwoman will be elected to a two-year position, one freshwoman will be elected to a one-year position, one sophomore will be elected to a two-year position, and two juniors will be elected to one-year positions.
+Subsection A: The Student members of the Academic Honor Board shall consist of eight undergraduates elected by all the members of SGA each year in February.
+As specified in Article X one shall serve as Head for a one-year term, one first-year traditional non-transfer student will be elected to a two-year position, one first year traditional non-transfer student will be elected to a one-year position, one sophomore will be elected to a two-year position, and two juniors will be elected to one-year positions.
 In the normal course of events, six positions will be open each year.
 All elected student representatives to the Honor Board take office immediately after the election.
 The members of the existing board shall serve until a quorum of the succeeding board is elected.
 That quorum, for both academic and social hearings, is defined as five of the eight permanent student members.
 Each permanent member must be a candidate for the Bryn Mawr A.B. degree.

 Subsection B: The Faculty members of the Academic Honor Board shall be the Dean of the Undergraduate College and three members of the Faculty chosen by the Faculty.